msink/kotlin-libui/docs/libui.ktx/-path/line-to.md

 `fun lineTo(x: Double, y: Double): Unit`

-Connects the last point in the subpath to the x, y coordinates with a straight line.
+Connects the last point in the subpath to the `x`, `y` coordinates with a straight line.